 Quick takeaway

-So when someone asks, "Do VPCs cost money in AWS?", the practical answer is: the base networking container is not usually the problem, but the choices you attach to it can absolutely create recurring spend.
+So when someone searches for AWS VPC pricing, the practical answer is: the base VPC, subnets, route tables, and network ACLs are not usually the cost surprise, but the choices attached to the VPC can absolutely create recurring spend.
 Networking costs are architecture diagrams with money arrows.

 The VPC is often innocent.
 The traffic path may need a conversation.